by

 Compare how long the brightness lasts and how bright each glow stick is.
 You should find that warmer temperatures accelerate the rate at which reactions occur.
 This should make your glow stick brighter but as the reagents are used up quicker, it should last for less time than the one you put in the freezer.

-We have finished the series of chemical reactions for kids on what is probably the most simple of the experiments.
-They key is to use your observation skills and be really clear on how different conditions have affected the glow of your glow stick.
+The key to this experiment is to use your observation skills and be really clear on how different conditions have affected the glow of your glow stick.

 See More from ‘Chemical Reactions for Kids’